Analysis of error localization of Chebyshev spectral approximations: Introduction

-We are not the first to notice these observations.
+\item[\rm (ii)] Comparing the accuracy of $f_n$ and $p_n^{*}$, we observe that the accuracy of $p_n^{*}$ is better than that of $f_n$ only in a small neighborhood of the singularity.
+Otherwise, the accuracy of $p_n^{*}$ is worse than that of $f_n$. \end{itemize} We are not the first to notice these observations.
 In fact, Trefethen in \cite{trefethen2011six} observed a similar phenomenon from the pointwise error curve of Chebyshev interpolant.
 He further made the following comments: \begin{quote} ``Which approximation would be more useful in an application?
 I think the only reasonable answer is, it depends.
-Sometimes one really does need a guarantee about worstcase behavior.
+Sometimes one really does need a guarantee about worst-case behavior.
 In other situations, it would be wasteful to sacrifice so much accuracy over 95\% of the range just to gain one bit of accuracy in a small subinterval.'' \end{quote} However, no theoretical justification was given to explain these observations.

-In this work, we aim to justify the above observations and present a detailed analysis of the pointwise error estimates of Chebyshev projections.
+In this work, we aim to justify the error localization property of Chebyshev spectral approximations and present a detailed analysis of their pointwise rate of convergence for functions with singularities.
 For ease of presentation, we restrict our analysis to the following model function